scribu/wp-comment-autogrow/readme.txt

 Here's how it works: When a commenter almost fills the textarea, instead of getting a scrollbar, the textarea grows in height.

-This means (s)he can see the entire comment while it's being written, no matter how long.
+This means (s)he can see the entire comment while it's being written, no matter how long it is.

 You can try it for yourself on the [Plugin's homepage](http://scribu.net/wordpress/comment-autogrow/ca-1-0.html#respond).